 Designations awarded by CFA UK may only be used by members who have passed the relevant qualifications and are active (paid-up) members of CFA UK.
 Nobody else is permitted to use those designations.
 CFA UK reserves the right to withdraw a previously awarded designation if information comes to light that may affect CFA UK’s assessment of the member’s suitability to hold the designation.

 Certain types of membership may only be applied for via CFA Institute and members must update their details the same way.
 Fees for the same are set by CFA Institute and are not pro-rated for joining during the membership year.

 The time limited 2016/2017 membership offer is open to all new members who have never been a member of CFA UK, and lapsed members who had previously held membership of CFA UK prior to 2014.

 We reserve the right to terminate or suspend membership benefits if the required renewal payment is not received by the start of the membership year.
 CFA UK also reserves the right at any time to terminate the membership of any member who is deemed to have acted outside of the CFA UK Code of Ethics and Standards of Professional Conduct.

 There are no refunds or reimbursements for membership services that have not been utilised during the membership term.

 Membership benefits will not start until full payment is received.
 Payments can be made online using a credit or debit card, manually by bank transfer or by cheque.
 CFA UK does not issue invoices for membership fees.
-A VAT receipt will be despatched on request.

 A confirmation email will be sent to the email address provided once an online membership application has been submitted.